 Life isn’t always going to be “easy,” and there will be times we face opposition.

-When God places something in our heart and we take action, it’s as if a whistle is blown and a bout begins.
+When God places something in our heart and we take action, a whistle is blown, and a bout begins.
 Whether it’s extending an invitation to a friend, getting the help you need for your marriage, or writing that book that has lingered in your heart, forces unseen don’t want the will of God to be fulfilled in our lives.
 But don’t let this keep you from contending.

-Fighting a battle in our own strength is not necessary when you have a God on your side.
+Fighting a battle in our strength is not necessary when you have a God on your side.
 He takes in pleasure in your defense.
 God’s got your back!
-He sees and knows what you need, when you need it.
-He is able to provide wisdom and provision that you would not have access to on our own.
+He sees and knows what you need when you need it.
+He can provide wisdom and provision that you would not have access to on our own.

 Awake, and rise to my defense!
 Contend for me, my God and Lord.
 Psalm 35:23

-Prayer is the way we let down our inadequate defense and step behind His.
+Prayer is the way we let down our weak defense and step behind His.
 Prayer shifts our circumstance out of our hands into God’s hands allowing Him to fight the battle for us.

 Dear Lord, I can’t do _____________________________ on my own.
 I need you to step in and fight my battles for me.
 I am in need of ______________________________.
 Be my ever-present help in time of trouble.
 Go before me and make my path clear.
 Do what I can’t do, be what I can’t be.
 And may you receive all the glory for_______________________.